Mount Auburn Cemetery Asa Gray Garden

 Landscape Architecture & Planting Plan | Cambridge, Massachusetts

-The Asa Gray Garden at Mount Auburn is one of the first open spaces that greets visitors at the Cemetery and sets the tone for the myriad vistas, landscape specimens and monuments that await within its gates.
+The Asa Gray Garden at Mount Auburn Cemetery is one of the first open spaces that greets visitors and sets the tone for the myriad vistas, landscape specimens and monuments that await within.
 Halvorson Design worked with Mount Auburn to revitalize the Asa Gray Garden to once again become an important visual and social anchor linking the visitor experience of Story Chapel with Bigelow Chapel and its new cremation facility, all the while offering Mount Auburn’s visitors a place of beauty, respite, tranquility and contemplation.